Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

 - Pay back of 4.1 years and a mine life of 14 years.

-- Initial capital cost of $249 million, including a 20 percent contingency.
+- Initial capital cost of $249 million, including a 20% contingency.

 The PEA outlined a throughput rate of 5,000 tonnes per day as an underground operation.
 There is also the potential to be expanded with additional exploration.
 It was also recommended in the report that a stand-alone concentrator should be constructed adjacent to the mine.

 Foran is currently working on updating the 2013 resource estimate for the McIlvenna Bay deposit.
+Towards that end, over 23,000 metres of in-fill and definition drilling will be completed during 2018, which will be incorporated into the revised resource estimate.
 The company is also working towards completing a feasibility study for the property mid-2019 in cooperation with Glencore Canada Corporation.

 In 1963, a Selco airborne geophysical survey identified the electromagnetic conductor associated with the Bigstone deposit, which was ultimately discovered by the Granges and SMDC joint venture in 1982.
 The joint venture continued to explore the Bigstone VMS deposit and regional targets on the property until 1994.